GeekCSA/Login-with-SSH/README.md

 Note: A large database of passwords can be found at the following link:    https://github.com/danielmiessler/SecLists/tree/master/Passwords

-This project is for educational purposes only and not for illegal uses
+This project is for educational purposes only and not for illegal uses.